feixh/feixh.github.com/index.md

 ## Teaching
 - Spring 2018.
 CS M152A, Introductory Digital Design Laboratory.
 - In undergraduate, I was a TA of the graduate class taught by Prof. Xianyi Gong at Zhejiang University on Spectral Analysis of Signals -- mostly solving problem sets of the [*Linear Estimaion*](https://www.amazon.com/Linear-Estimation-Thomas-Kailath/dp/0130224642) book, and leading discussions.

+## Random Stuff
+I love tmux and vim, and ThinkPads (relatively powerful but still highly configurable ones, not the recent sealed ones).

 <!-- google analytics -->
 <script>